FazleRabbbiferdaus172/Cheat_Sheet_Site/readme.md

 # Description
-This a single author can create interactive Html cheat sheets.
+This is a single-author interactive HTML cheat sheet generator website.
+The author can create interactive Html cheat sheets.
 The author can also edit and delete his cheat sheet.
 Visitors are able to view the cheat sheet and modify the Html code in the editor and see the result.
 Visitors can also comment on each cheat sheet.

 # Technologies
 1. Python 3.5